bensoer/cdk-photo-archive/README.md

 This project is still heavily under development

+# TODO
+- Set "feature" names as more global - its hardcoded currently
+- Ability to import existing S3 buckets instead of having CDK project create and manage them - avoid users from having to dev CDK, make this a setting
+- Configuration file
+    - Ability to enable/disable which "features" to have applied to archive
+    - Ability to specify naming of S3 Buckets, SQS Queues and Lambda Functions
+        - V1 - able to specify a prefix so that its unique within account / unique within AWS
+        - V2 - full name overrides
+- Implement creation of SSM Parameter store - housing enable/disable and lambda ARNs
+    - Improve dynamicness of running "features" - users should be able to enable/disable in Parameter Store or defaults in CDK and things will adjust appropriatly
+- Store status information of each photo in dynamoDB table ?
+    - Make this optional, enable/disable also as a setting in the configuration file
+    - Entry stores Bucket, Key and which "features" have been applied to the photo
+- Complete README documentation for user friendly installation and uninstallation

 # Welcome to your CDK TypeScript project!

 This is a blank project for TypeScript development with CDK.